mindsensors/PiStorms/CONTRIBUTING.md

 - When developing, run setup/enableHardlinks.sh to hard link the source files from `/home/pi/PiStorms/...` to their intended locations in the file system (where `setup.h` copies them).
 This will avoid, for instance, modifying `sys/MSBrowser.sh`, but forgetting to copy it to `/usr/local/bin/MSBrowser.sh` and wondering why your edits don't seem to be changing anything (still, don't forget to run `sudo /etc/init.d/MSBrowser.sh restart`!).

 ### sys
+- **GroveDevices.py**: Implementations on Grove sensors (and actuators), inherit from the GrovePort class in the PiStorms_GRX module
 - **LegoDevices.py**: Basic NXT and EV3 sensors
 - **MSBrowser.py**: The [browser program](https://github.com/mindsensors/PiStorms/blob/master/CONTRIBUTING.md#the-browser)
 - **MSDriver.py**: Shuts down the Raspberry Pi after GO is held for 5 seconds
 - **MS_ILI9341.py**: Inherits from `Adafruit_ILI9341` and adds screenshot support
 - **MsDevices.py**: Implementations of mindsensors sensors
 - **PiStorms.py**: The wrapper class users instantiate and use.
 It mainly aligns one-to-one with PiStormsCom functions.
+- **PiStorms_GRX.py**: This module implements the GrovePort, RCServo, RCServoEncoder, and PiStorms_GRX classes.
+  - *GrovePort*: This "abstract" class represents a generic Grove sensor.
+You can provide a port and type to the __init__ method.
+It will check that these arugments are valid, then this object will have a `.readValue` or `.writeValue` method.
+That's it.
+The classes in GroveDevices inherit from this class.
+  - *RCServo*: This class models an RC servo connected to one of the GRX's six servo ports.
+It supports accounting for the neutral point, which will be loaded from msdev.cfg if these configuration values exist.
+  - *RCServoEncoder*: This is a subclass of the previous two classes.
+It models a servo with an associated encoder, which may be used to set a target position.
+  - *PiStorms_GRX*: This understandably represents the PiStorms-GRX.
+Its' methods are modeled after those of the PiStorms class, but most all of them are class methods because there's no reason to need an instance of PiStorms_GRX.
 - **PiStormsCom.py**: Handles primary I2C communications
+- **PiStormsCom_GRX.py**: This module contains the GRXCom class, the communications class for the PiStorms-GRX.
+It has two instances of mindsensors_i2c, one for each bank.
+It has constants for beginning port addresses, offsets, port modes, other registers, and commands.
+Some methods are built for compatibility with PiStormsCom.
+These are all class methods as they have no reason to require an instance.
+However, you can provide an instance of mindsensor_i2c (one of GRXCom.I2C) and address (from GRXCom.SERVO, GRXCom.ANALOG, or GRXCom.DIGITAL) to create an instance of GRXCom.
+This provides utility methods like setType and analogRead.
 - **TouchScreenInput.py**: A convenience module to get text input using a touchscreen keyboard
 - **mindsensors.py**: Implementations of more mindsensors sensors
 - **mindsensorsUI.py**: Represents the screen, providing useful graphics functions